truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 praise anything except money.

 CEPHALUS: That’s true.

 (d) SOCRATES: Indeed, it is.
 But tell me something else.What do you think is the greatest good you have enjoyed as a result of being very wealthy?

-CEPHALUS: What I have to say probably would not persuade the masses.
+(e) CEPHALUS: What I have to say probably would not persuade the masses.
 But you are well aware, Socrates, that when someone thinks his end is near, he becomes frightened and concerned about things he did not fear before.

-It is then that the stories told about Hades, that a person who has been unjust here must pay the penalty there—stories he used to make fun of— (e) twist his soul this way and that for fear they are true.
-And whether because of the weakness of old age, or because he is now closer to what happens in Hades and has a clearer view of it, or whatever it is, he is ﬁlled with foreboding and fear, and begins to calculate and consider whether he has been unjust to anyone.
-If he ﬁnds many injustices in his life, he often even awakes from sleep in terror, as children do, and lives in anticipation of evils (331a) to come.
+It is then that the stories told about Hades, that a person who has been unjust here must pay the penalty there—stories he used to make fun of— twist his soul this way and that for fear they are true.
+And whether because of the weakness of old age, or because he is now closer to what happens in Hades and has a clearer view of it, or whatever it is, he is filled with fore- boding and fear, and begins to calculate and consider whether he has been unjust to anyone.
+If he finds many injustices in his life, he often even awakes from sleep in terror, as children do, and lives in anticipation of evils to come.
 But someone who knows he has not been unjust has sweet good hope as his constant companion—a nurse to his old age, as Pindar says.
-For (a) he puts it charmingly, Socrates, when he says that when someone lives just and pious life,
+For he puts it charmingly, Socrates, when he says that when someone lives a just and pious life,

+(331a)

 > Sweet hope is in his heart\
 > Nurse and companion to his age\
 > Hope, captain of the ever-twisting\
 > Mind of mortal men.

-How amazingly well he puts that.
-It is in this connection I would say the possession of wealth is most valuable, not for every man, but for a good and (b) orderly one.
+(b) How amazingly well he puts that.
+It is in this connection I would say the possession of wealth is most valuable, not for every man, but for a good and orderly one.
 Not cheating someone even unintentionally, not lying to him, not owing a sacriﬁce to some god or money to a person, and as a result departing for that other place in fear—the possession of wealth makes no small contribution to this.
 It has many other uses, too, but putting one thing against the other, Socrates, I would say that for a man with any sense, that is how wealth is most useful.

-SOCRATES: A ﬁne sentiment, Cephalus.
-But speaking of that thing itself, justice,[^9] are we to say it is simply speaking the truth and paying whatever (c) debts one has incurred?
-Or is it sometimes just to do these things, some- times unjust?
+(c) SOCRATES: A ﬁne sentiment, Cephalus.
+But speaking of that thing itself, justice,[^9] are we to say it is simply speaking the truth and paying whatever debts one has incurred?
+Or is it sometimes just to do these things, sometimes unjust?
 I mean this sort of thing, for example: everyone would surely agree that if a man borrows weapons from a sane friend, and if he goes mad and asks for them back, the friend should not return them, and would not be just if he did.
 Nor should anyone be willing to tell the whole truth to someone in such a state.

 (d) CEPHALUS: That’s true.

 SOCRATES: Then the following is not the deﬁnition of justice: to speak the truth and repay what one has borrowed.

 > *Polemarchus interrupted:*

 It certainly is, Socrates, if indeed we are to trust Simonides at all.

 CEPHALUS: Well, then, I will hand over the discussion to you, since it is